-For more details see the Admin Actions Log extension page.
+See how the Admin Actions Log extension works.

 To configure general extension settings, please go to Stores → Configuration → Amasty Extensions → Admin Actions Log.

 Expand the General section.

 Enable Page Visit History — set this option to Yes if you want to collect the history of all pages, visited by the administrators;